smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 job queue for a job start request to make sure the job queue is attached to a subsystem.
 This check prevents OpCon/xps from submitting a job that will never be executed.
-The default action of the LSAM server (bypass flag value \'N\') when it finds a job queue that is not attached to a subsystem is to fail the job start request with error code SMA0007.
-If the bypass flag value is set to \'Y\', the job is submitted but the LSAM continues to report a special error condition to OpCon/xps SAM that shows next to the job in the OpCon/xps schedule.
+The default action of the LSAM server (bypass flag value 'N') when it finds a job queue that is not attached to a subsystem is to fail the job start request with error code SMA0007.
+If the bypass flag value is set to 'Y', the job is submitted but the LSAM continues to report a special error condition to OpCon/xps SAM that shows next to the job in the OpCon/xps schedule.

 Sometimes it may be possible that unusual conditions cause the LSAM server to receive a false indication that a job queue is not attached to